kumailf/mmdeploy/README.md

 ### Fully support OpenMMLab models

-The currently supported codebases and models are as follows, and more will be included in the future
+The cuaaarrently supported codebases and models are as follows, and more will be included in the future

 - [mmcls](docs/en/04-supported-codebases/mmcls.md)
 - [mmdet](docs/en/04-supported-codebases/mmdet.md)